A practical method for computing with piecewise Chebyshevian splines: Transition functions and B-spline bases for Chebyshevian spline spaces

-\begin{rem}[Derivatives of a transition function] It shall be noted that the solution of the above system immediately yields the derivatives of the transition functions up to any order.
-In fact, these can be expressed as a linear combination of the derivatives of the EC-systems with coefficients $\vect{b}$. \end{rem}
+\begin{rem}[Derivatives of a transition function] The solution of the linear system \eqref{eq:linear_system} not only yields the transition function $f_i$, but also its derivatives.
+In particular, by differentiating the two sides of equation \eqref{eq:expansion}, these can be computed as a linear combination of the derivatives of the generators $u_{j,1},\dots,u_{j,m}$ with coefficients $\vect{b}$ . \end{rem}

-\begin{rem}[Bernstein basis] If the knot partition is empty (\ie, $\bDelta=\emptyset$), the piecewise Chebyshevian spline space is an EC-space and formula \eqref{eq:N} yields its Bernstein basis.
-In this case, we will indicate the order $n+1$ basis functions with $B_{0,n},\dots,B_{n,n}$, as is usual when dealing with Bernstein bases.
-Consistently, and to distinguish them from their spline counterpart, we will label the transition functions $g_0,\dots,g_n$.
-In particular, assuming that $g_{n+1}\equiv 0$, relation \eqref{eq:N} reads now as